FJrodafo/ESLint/App/README.md

 ## Installation

-Install the [ESLint package](https://www.npmjs.com/package/eslint) inside your project directory (Make sure you are in the `Source` directory):
+Install the [ESLint package](https://www.npmjs.com/package/eslint) inside your project directory (Make sure you are in the `App` directory):

 ```shell
 npm install --save-dev eslint